MozillaSecurity/FuzzManager/doc/ConfigFileFormat.md

 FuzzManager has two types of client configuration files, one for the machine and one for the binary that is being tested.
-It is highly recommended to use both as it makes the crash submit process a lot easier.
+It is highly recommended to use both as it makes the report submit process a lot easier.
 However, if for some reason you don't want to use configuration files, you can provide all the information as well using the Python APIs.